Geometrically formal 4-manifolds with nonnegative sectional curvature: Introduction

-\begin{cor} Let $M$ be a connected compact oriented $3$-dimensional Riemannian manifold.
+\begin{thmnn}[Hamilton] Let $M$ be a connected compact oriented $3$-dimensional Riemannian manifold.
 Suppose that the Ricci curvature of $M$ satisfies $\Ric\ge 0$.
-Then one of the following holds: \begin{enumerate} \item $M$ is diffeomorphic to a spherical spaceform or to $\R\P^3\sharp\R\P^3$; \item $M$ is isometric to a twisted product $S^2\tp S^1$ where $S^2$ carries a metric of nonnegative curvature; \item $M$ is flat. \end{enumerate} \end{cor}
+Then one of the following holds: \begin{enumerate} \item $M$ is diffeomorphic to a spherical spaceform or to $\R\P^3\sharp\R\P^3$; \item $M$ is isometric to a twisted product $S^2\tp S^1$ where $S^2$ carries a metric of nonnegative curvature; \item $M$ is flat. \end{enumerate} \end{thmnn}

 By a spherical spaceform we mean a manifold of the form $M=\Gamma\backslash S^n$ where \mbox{$\Gamma\subset\mathrm{O}(n+1)$} is a finite subgroup acting freely on $S^n$.
 Spherical spaceforms and flat manifolds in $3$ dimensions are classified, see \cite[Thm.~3.5.5 and p.~224]{W} for the lists.
 Twisted products will be explained in the next section.
 The difference to Hamilton's formulation is that in Cases \eqref{c:3D:twisted} and \eqref{c:3D:flat} we not only have information about the diffeomorphism type but also about the metric.
-A proof of the corollary will be given in Section~\ref{sec:3D}.
+In Section~\ref{sec:3D} we will show how to derive this version of Hamilton's theorem from the one given in \cite{Ham86}.
+We give the proof because it introduces methods which will be crucial for treating the $4$-dimensional case.

 In $4$ dimensions we show:

 \begin{thm} Let $M$ be a connected compact oriented $4$-dimensional Riemannian manifold.
 Suppose that $M$ is geometrically formal and the sectional curvature satisfies $K\ge 0$.
 Then one of the following holds: \begin{enumerate} \item $M$ is a rational homology $4$-sphere with finite fundamental group; \item $M$ is diffeomorphic to $\C\P^2$; \item $M$ is flat; \item $M$ is isometric to a twisted product $S^2\tp T^2$ where $T^2$ carries a flat metric and $S^2$ carries a metric of nonnegative curvature; \item $M$ is isometric to a twisted product $\Sigma^3\tp S^1$, where $\Sigma^3$ is isometric to a spherical spaceform or to $\R\P^3\sharp\R\P^3$ with a metric satisfying $K\ge0$; \item $M$ is isometric to $S^2\times S^2$ with product metric where both factors carry metrics with nonnegative curvature. \end{enumerate} \end{thm}